Medically reviewed by Drugs.com. Last updated on Nov 1, 2021.

 USE IN SPECIFIC POPULATIONS

+Benicar can cause fetal harm when administered to a pregnant woman.
 Use of drugs that act on the renin-angiotensin system during the second and third trimesters of pregnancy reduces fetal renal function and increases fetal and neonatal morbidity and death.
-Resulting oligohydramnios can be associated with fetal lung hypoplasia and skeletal deformations.
-Potential neonatal adverse effects include skull hypoplasia, anuria, hypotension, renal failure, and death.
-When pregnancy is detected, discontinue Benicar as soon as possible.
-These adverse outcomes are usually associated with use of these drugs in the second and third trimester of pregnancy.
 Most epidemiologic studies examining fetal abnormalities after exposure to antihypertensive use in the first trimester have not distinguished drugs affecting the renin-angiotensin system from other antihypertensive agents.
-Appropriate management of maternal hypertension during pregnancy is important to optimize outcomes for both mother and fetus.
+In animal reproduction studies, Benicar treatment during organogenesis resulted in increased embryofetal toxicity in rats at doses lower than maternally toxic doses.

 The antihypertensive effects of Benicar were evaluated in one randomized, double-blind clinical study in pediatric patients 1 to 16 years of age [see Clinical Studies (14.2)].
 The pharmacokinetics of Benicar were evaluated in pediatric patients 1 to 16 years of age [see Clinical Pharmacology (12.3)].
 Benicar was generally well tolerated in pediatric patients, and the adverse experience profile was similar to that described for adults.